 Status: Thomas, Volker, Brian and Margie to work together on refining this question in advance of the next LC call on Tuesday, 1 October.

-(Previous text proposed by Margie): Is it permissible under GDPR to provide fast, automated, and non-rate limited responses (as described in SSAC 101) to nonpublic WHOIS data for properly credentialed security practitioners1 (as defined in SSAC 101) who have taken on the responsibility are responsible for defense against e-crimes (including network operators, providers of online services, commercial security services, cyber-crime investigators) for use in investigations and mitigation activities to protect their network, information systems or services (as referenced in GDPR Recital 49) and have agreed on appropriate safeguards?
+(Previous text proposed by Margie): Is it permissible under GDPR to provide fast, automated, and non-rate limited responses (as described in SSAC 101) to nonpublic WHOIS data for properly credentialed security practitioners1 (including network operators, providers of online services, commercial security services, private or corporate cyber-crime investigators without public authority (as defined in SSAC 101) who have voluntarily or under agreement with third parties taken on the responsibility for defense against e-crimes for use in investigations and mitigation activities to protect their network, information systems or services (as referenced in GDPR Recital 49) and have agreed on appropriate safeguards without conducting a balancing test for each individual set of requested data?
 Or would any automated disclosure carry a potential for liability of the disclosing party, or the controllers or processors of such data?
 Can counsel provide examples of safeguards (such as pseudonymization/anonymization) that should be considered?

 In addition, does GDPR prohibit the SSAD to be designed to enable reverse lookups based on contact fields associated with domain names that have been identified as being used for DNS abuse, such as phishing, malware and or similar type of attacks?
 What are the risks associated with reverse lookups, and if it is possible to conduct reverse lookups, are there steps that can be taken to mitigate any perceived risks?